ibm-cloud-docs/hs-crypto/initialize_hsm.md

 3.  **Load one or more domain administrators in the target domain**

-  To load a master key register, all key part files and the signature key file must be present on a common workstation.
+  **Important**: To load a master key register, all key part files and the signature key file must be present on a common workstation.
 If the files were generated on separate workstations, you might need to rename the files before you transfer them to the common workstation to avoid a name collision.
 The key part file owners and the signature key file owner must be present together at the common workstation so they can enter the file passwords at the appropriate time when the master key register is loaded.
-  {: important}

   After a domain leaves imprint mode, all administrative commands sent to the domain must be signed by an administrator that the domain recognizes.